aws-samples/machine-learning-using-k8s/docs/mnist/inference/tensorflow.md

    ks pkg install kubeflow/tf-serving
    ```

-2. Use [Store AWS Credentials in Kubernetes Secret](aws-credential-secret.md) to configure AWS credentials in your Kubernetes cluster.
+2. Use [Store AWS Credentials in Kubernetes Secret](../../aws-creds-secret.md) to configure AWS credentials in your Kubernetes cluster with the name `aws-secret`.
 Remember secret name and data fields.

 3. Update `modelBasePath` below to match the S3 bucket name where the model is uploaded.
 Install Tensorflow Serving AWS Component (Deployment + Service):